The AI Control Problem

 Continuing along the idea of restricting the behaviour of an AI system, what about the suggestion to prevent the AI taking any action outside a carefully delineated “box”?

-In other words, while the AI would be able to read material from all over the Internet, it would not be able to alter anything on the Internet, or to interface with any control systems.
+In other words, while the AI would be able to read material that had originated from all over the Internet, it would not be able to alter anything on the Internet, or to interface with any control systems.

 Such an AI is sometimes called an “Oracle”: it can answer questions posed to it, but cannot directly influence the external world.